boumalaksiham/Final-Project-AI/README.md

 A multi-agent AI system that automatically analyzes scientific papers and generates comprehensive structured reports.
 Each agent specializes in a distinct analysis task — summarization, citation extraction, methodology identification, critical analysis, and report synthesis — and they work together in a pipeline to process any research paper.

-Built for EECE 5644 – Machine Learning, Northeastern University.
+Built for CS 5100 – Foundations of Artificial Intelligence.

 ---